schmelto/betterbahn/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International Public License (CC BY-NC 4.0).
+This project is licensed under the AGPL-3.0-only.
 See the [LICENSE](./LICENSE) file for details.

 ## Community and Contribution